-September - October Exhibits @ Art Works
+September- October Exhibits @ Art Works!

 ________________________________________

 This exhibit is a focal point of all Art Works’ openings.
 It is a juried show with cash prizes and is open to all artists and all mediums.
-Sally Bowring will be the juror for September.
+The juror will be Roberto Jamora.
+Call for entries is August 26 – September 13, 2022.
+Submit your entries through our online form.
+Check our website for details on submitting your artwork: artworksrva.com